 Employers posting workers to Finland have an obligation to give notification of this

-From 1 September 2017, any foreign company posting workers to Finland must provide notification of this to the occupational safety and health authorities before work is commenced.
+Any foreign company posting workers to Finland must provide notification of this to the occupational safety and health authorities before work is commenced.
 This advance notification must be made when the posting of workers is based on a contract made after 18 June 2016 and the work to be performed by the posted workers begins after 1 September 2017.

 The obligation to notify relates to all workers covered by the provisions of the Act on Posting Workers.
 This means all workers that a foreign employer (the ‘posting undertaking’) posts to Finland for a limited period on the basis of a contract concerning the cross-border provision of services as subcontracted work, as temporary agency work or as an internal transfer within a group of undertakings.